Application of Transformers for Nonlinear Channel Compensation in Optical Systems

 Next, we discuss the mask approach for the processing of a block of target symbols.
 The method we propose here is based on computing a union-like combination of the individual symbol's mask.
 The algorithm for computing the mask for the block-processing approach is shown in Alg.~\eqref{alg:block_mask_generation}.
-Note that the size of the block mask matrix, $M^{block}$, is $(\ell+b) \times (\ell+b)$ and the size for individual symbol's mask, $M^{indv}$, is $(\ell+1) \times (\ell+1)$, where individual mask is computed using Alg.~\eqref{alg:mask_generation}.
-Two block masks are depicted in Fig.~\ref{fig:attentionmaskblock} where the block mask for a model with $t=64, b=128, \rho=2.6$ is shown in Fig.~\ref{fig:attentionmaskblock128rho2p6tap64} and Fig.~\ref{fig:attentionmaskblock128rho0p4tap64} shows a block mask for a model with $t=64, b=128, \rho=0.4$.
+Note that the size of the block mask matrix is $M^{block}$, is $(\ell+b) \times (\ell+b)$ while the size for individual symbol's mask was $M^{indv}$, is $(\ell+1) \times (\ell+1)$.
+For two different values of $\rho$, block masks are depicted in Fig.~\ref{fig:attentionmaskblock} for a model with $t=64, b=128, \rho=2.6$ in Fig.~\ref{fig:attentionmaskblock128rho2p6tap64} and another model with $t=64, b=128, \rho=0.4$ in Fig.~\ref{fig:attentionmaskblock128rho0p4tap64}, respectively.
 As can be seen from this figure, the choice of $\rho$ does not significantly alter the mask which is not surprising since the block mask is generated by stacking individual masks on each others.
 The ratios of unmasked (zero) elements to the total elements are $0.34$ and $0.31$ for $\rho=2.6$ and $\rho=0.4$, respectively.